 Unfortunately, many patients that seek out bariatric surgery are those that have spent years not taking care of their bodies.
 Even a walk around the block becomes too difficult, so they just stop trying.
 Constant snacking and foods with no nutritional value are the norm and health begins to decline.

 Gastric sleeve or bypass surgery is a great starting point to get back to a healthy weight.
 The hard part is then making the needed mental and physical adjustments to keep moving forward with this new lifestyle.
 Many patients want to hit the ground running so to speak.
+An important part of exercising and walking after gastric sleeve surgery is not overdoing it.

 However, bariatric surgery is still surgery and there needs to be time to recover fully enough to begin an exercise program.
 After all, if you just had knee surgery, you won’t be ready to run again for a few months – if not longer.
 Changes in how weight-loss surgery is performed had a great effect on shortening that timeline.